Filipe-Matos-Viriato/chatbot/.kilocode/rules/memory-bank/architecture.md

 -   **Context-Filtered Retrieval:** It performs a **Hybrid Search** that is strictly filtered by `client_id` and, when available, `listing_id`, `development_id`, or **user-specific assigned listings** (for agents).
 It also now directly queries the Supabase `listings` table for aggregative data (e.g., min/max prices) when relevant queries are detected.
 -   **Dynamic Prompt Construction:** Creates a detailed prompt using instructions and templates defined in the client's configuration, now also incorporating aggregated structured data from Supabase when applicable.
 - **`src/services/user-service.js` (User Management Service):** Manages user accounts (admins and promoters) in the **Supabase `users` table** and their assigned listings in the **Supabase `agent_listings` table**.
 Provides CRUD operations and methods for fetching user-specific data.
 - **Chat History for RAG:** Chat history turns are now stored in Pinecone for RAG context via `src/services/chat-history-service.js`.
 Each message embedding includes `visitor_id`, `client_id`, and `session_id` as metadata.
-Full text of chat history is referenced in Supabase.
+Full text of chat history is referenced in Supabase, specifically in the `chat_messages` table.
 - **Asynchronous Document Ingestion Pipeline:** A separate, configurable service responsible for:
   - **Source Processing:** Applying client-specific rules for chunking and tagging documents.
 This includes structured metadata ingestion, template-based chunking, and NLP-based analysis.
   - **Embedding & Upserting:** Generating vector embeddings and writing the data to the data to the vector database with rich metadata (`client_id`, `listing_id`, `development_id`, etc.).